 Please download the pdf map here Lancaster Visitors Map

 Visitors are advised that the castle is located on top of a hill and that approaches from all directions are steep.
-The visitor entrance is now the main gateway to the castle at the front of the building (the John O’Gaunt gate).
+The visitor entrance is via the main gateway to the castle at the front of the building (the John O’Gaunt gate).

 Visitors should note that some of the ‘fingerposts’ around the city centre are out of date and currently point you towards the old castle entrance at the rear of the building (ie. adjacent to The Priory Church).